Jacqueline Crawley

 Many companies offer sets like this.
 Do not buy too cheap a set.
 Check out the single brushes in each line.
 Check for stiffness to the brush bristles and condition.
 You want them to pick up the paint and lay it down properly.
 You also need a variety of brushes.

 You should try to buy at least 3 sizes of each brush type.
 I started out mainly with nylon brushes and loved their crisp edges.
 Natural hair or fiber brushes like Hogs hair or Sable offer both a soft or a scratchy effect.
 I use both in oil and acrylic.
 After using nylon brushes you might be upset trying out the coarser fiber brushes - however they offer soft blending as well as soft edges.
+Do not leave your bristle brushes in water -they soften too much - this is why they are used more often with oil.
+Best to wipe all brushes clean while working and give them a thorough cleaning when finished.
+Brush cleaners are very effective.
+Long handles are for working standing at the easel and are more flexible.
+Short handled brushes are used for desk work - working close at all times. |

 NOTE: I recommend the metal knives with the angled neck as they are easy to clean, are very flexible and long lasting.
 Each size allows you different control and effects.